maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

 Rscript tests/run_design_tests.R --case=E04
 ```

 `E01`–`E05` copy the real launcher, engine, matching configuration, and matching example workbook into isolated smoke sandboxes before execution, so relative paths are tested without writing generated files into the repository's `examples/` folder.
 In addition to workbook/PDF/log creation and workbook-structure checks, Example 4 must preserve the 2 × 6 fully within-subjects design and exercise both repeated-measures ANOVA and ART-ANOVA; Example 5 must exercise both mixed ANOVA and mixed ART-ANOVA.
-The v37 warning audit remains active for both layers: emitted warning conditions and warnings recorded internally by the engine are collected into `test_warnings.csv` and `test_warning_summary.csv`, and unexpected warnings fail the release gate.
+The warning audit is active for both layers: emitted warning conditions and warnings recorded internally by the engine are collected into `test_warnings.csv` and `test_warning_summary.csv`, and unexpected warnings fail the release gate.
 See `tests/TEST_CASES.md` for the full matrix.

 ## 5. Preparing input data